Inside a Heavily Damaged Building in Haiti

 Mark Broughton and I entered a large, three-story, red-tagged concrete apartment building.
-A red tag means “no entry.”
+A red tag means no entry is allowed.
 The structure had been damaged heavily by the 2010 earthquake and was considered too dangerous to enter.
 The Pan American Development Foundation (PADF) had asked us to investigate this building in Delmas 32 in Haiti as part of our ongoing housing assessments.

-We have performed a lot of activities in the past two and a half years here.
-We have assessed the damage of over 5,000 buildings and repaired over 1,500 less-damaged yellow-tagged houses.
-I have special feelings about this poor, densely packed community.
+We’ve performed a lot of activities in the past two and a half years here.
+We assessed the damage of over 5,000 buildings and repaired over 1,500 less-damaged yellow-tagged houses.
+I have special feelings for this poor, densely packed community.
 I have met and built relationships with many residents, masons, engineers, children and even gang members.

 I found three columns that had been ruptured by the earthquake, which presented an immediate collapse hazard.
 It was a miracle that this building had remained standing for the past few years.
 A small, magnitude 3 event could take down the building now.
 There had been eight households in this building, and they had all evacuated.
 The former residents have been living in the Acra tent city since then, more than two and a half years now.
 I saw several small boys and girls playing just outside the ruptured columns.
-I learned that they were children from a small house next to this potential killing machine.
+I learned that they were children from a small house next to this disaster waiting to happen.

-Repairing columns is not difficult and does not require extensive effort, but seismic strengthening also must be done.
+Repairing columns isn’t difficult, and doesn’t require extensive effort, but seismic strengthening also must be done.
 This was a large, dangerous concrete building without any seismic-resistive system.
-We estimate that hundreds of similar red-tagged apartments or houses still exist in Delmas 32, which is a serious social safety issue.
+We estimate that hundreds of similar red-tagged apartments or houses still exist in Delmas 32.
+This is a serious social safety issue.
 I believe that without addressing these red-tagged structures, the community plan is incomplete.

 As an example repair approach we would develop an engineering process.
 This involves getting approval from Public Works for the methodology and engineering, manage the process, and supervise the contractors.
 This operation would be highly technical and require a written proposal to develop a strategic plan to address this issue for the entire Delmas 32 area and beyond.
 Without this plan many people could die from small earthquakes or even midsize hurricanes, because these buildings are large and contained many households.
 The cost of mitigation per household or per capita would be efficient.